-The use of ice fishing specific sonar helps greatly when it comes to this style of precision fishing, and unlike decades past when you might never know if there’s any fish after you drill holes on a certain spot, anglers can now quickly determine if the areas are worth fishing, or moving on to better areas.
+The use of a top-quality ice fishing fish finder helps greatly when it comes to this style of precision fishing.
+Unlike decades past when you might never know if there were any fish after you drill holes in a certain spot, anglers can now quickly determine if the areas are worth fishing or moving on to better areas.

 Here are our best picks for ice fishing fish finders on the market today.

 - Best Overall: Garmin Panoptix Live Scope Ice Fishing Bundle

 - Most Versatile: Lowrance Hook Reveal 7 Split Shot Ice Pack

 - Best Portable: Deeper Pro Smart Sonar – GPS Wi-Fi Fish Finder

 - Best With Flasher: Anysun Underwater Fish Finder